utPLSQL/utPLSQL/docs/userguide/annotations.md

 Tags are defined as a comma separated list within the `--%tags` annotation.

-When executing a test run with tag filter applied, the framework will find all tests associated with the given tags and execute them.
-The framework applies `OR` logic to all specified tags so any test / suite that matches at least one tag will be included in the test run.

-When a suite/context is tagged, all of its children will automatically inherit the tag and get executed along with the parent.
+When a suite/context is tagged, all of its children will automatically inherit the tag and get executed along with the parent, unless they are excluded by tag expression.
 Parent suite tests are not executed, but a suitepath hierarchy is kept.

 Sample test suite package with tags.
 ```sql linenums="1"